Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: The Approximate Solution

 \section{The Approximate Solution}

-In this section, we produce a metric on $\cX$ that is asymptotically Calabi-Yau with sufficient decay of the Ricci potential that we will be able to later perturb it to be Ricci-flat outside a compact set.
-The metric will be constructed by gluing Calabi-Yau metrics on different regions near infinity.
-The model spaces will be products $X_{p'} = \bC \times V_{p'}$ and $X_0 = \bC \times V_0$ both with suitably scaled product metrics.
-Since each fiber itself is asymptotic to $V_0$, as we approach infinity along the fiber, the model is $X_0$, while as we approach it in the $z$ direction, the model is $X_{p'}$.
-The model metrics are products $\iddbar(|z|^2 + r^2)$ on $X_0$ and $\iddbar(|z|^2 + \phi_{p'})$ on $X_{p'}$.
-In the case of $X_0$, which is a cone, the homothetic scalings are the maps $G_t$ in equation \ref{eqn:GtMaps} given by the action of weights of $1$ on the $z$ variable and $\xi$ on the $x$ variables.
+In this section, we produce a metric on $\cX$ which is asymptotically Calabi-Yau with sufficient decay of the Ricci potential such that we will be able to later perturb it to be Ricci-flat outside a compact set.
+The metric will be constructed by gluing model Calabi-Yau metrics on different regions near infinity.
+The model spaces will be products $X_0 = \bC \times V_0$ and $X_{p'} = \bC \times V_{p'}$ with metrics $\iddbar(|z|^2 + r^2)$ and $\iddbar(|z|^2 + \phi_{p'})$, respectively.
+Since each fiber itself is asymptotic to $V_0$, as we approach infinity mainly in the fiber direction $R$, the model is $X_0$.
+When we approach infinity mainly in the $z$-direction, the model is $X_{p'}$.
+These model spaces are realized as cones in $\bC^{n+k+1}$ with homothetic scalings given by the maps $G_t$ in equation \ref{eqn:GtMaps} using the action with weights of $1$ on the $z$ variable and $\xi$ on the $x$ variables.